BRPersonal/ai-agents-crash-course/README.md

 Now open a terminal and you should see virtual environment activated prompt like this (ai-agent) $

+You can also click on current interpreter shown in bottom right panel and click on add new interpreter and set it

 Running code samples
 --------------